SilverIce/JContainers/README.md

 scripting](https://www.creationkit.com/index.php?title=Category:Papyrus) with
 [JSON formatted](https://json.org/) serializable data structures.

+> **Important**
+>
-*This project is fork of the original [JContainers](https://github.com/SilverIce/JContainers).
-It strives to convert and mash it up to the new Skyrim Special 64-bit edition.
-Cudos to the original author and all of its supporters!*
+> This project is fork of the original [JContainers](https://github.com/SilverIce/JContainers).
+It
+> strives to convert and mash it up to the new Skyrim Special 64-bit edition.
+Cudos to the original
+> author and all of its supporters!

 ### Why?